eric2523/eze-study-guide/algorithm-strategies/dynamic-programming.md

 The motivation behind DP is to systematically search all possibilities **without redundant recomputation**.
 In general, DP stores previously computated data so that the algorithm does not have to recompute but reference the previously computed data.

+Overall, if we see a recursive problem that calculates subproblems over and over again, using DP to store the answers will be more efficient.

 ## Fibonacci Numbers
 Take a look at fib numbers.
 The formula is F<sub>*n*</sub> = F<sub>*n - 1*</sub> + F<sub>*n - 2*</sub>, F<sub>0</sub> = 0, F<sub>1</sub> = 1.
 Implementing this using recursion is simple but inefficient.
 Why?
 Because we need to make redudant calculations of prior numbers.
 To get Fib of N = 4, we need to compute Fib of N = 3, Fib of N = 2, etc.